Call: (888) 454-7015

 Offshore Sailing School graduates who hold US Sailing Bareboat Cruising Certification, enjoy a $300 per person discount:

-Five 4-cabin catamarans with ensuite heads are reserved for this cruise: four Moorings 4800s and one Sunsail 444 – all located at The Moorings/Sunsail Base in Marina Apooiti on Raiatea.
+Four catamarans with ensuite heads are reserved for this cruise: one Moorings 5000, two 4800s and one 4500 – all located at The Moorings/Sunsail Base in Marina Apooiti on Raiatea.
 The base is just 1.3 miles from the town of Uturoa and very close to the airport.
 Raiatea is the largest of the Tahitian Leeward islands and the cultural heart of Tahiti.
 Formerly an important port on ancient Polynesian routes, traders traveled to and from Hawaii, Samoa, New Zealand and present-day French Polynesia.
-The yachts will be ready to board at 10 am on September 5.
+The yachts will be ready to board at 10 am on September 4.
 The Atwaters will be at the base to greet you and guide you to your assigned yacht, oversee boat check-outs, the chart briefing, stowing gear and provisions.
 Then the real sailing begins to some of the most exotic islands in the world!
+This cruise ends at 10:00 am on September 14th.

 Tucked in the south end of Tahaa is Apu Bay, where the Taravana Yacht Club offers free moorings to those who dine with them ashore.
 The bay is well-protected except in southerly winds, and the views of the mountains on Raiatea and Tahaa are gorgeous.
 You can enjoy a great meal at the yacht club’s French restaurant after a stroll along the beach, or just stay aboard for cocktails and dinner under a star streaked sky.